 The social sciences at UC Berkeley, study the common elements and collective dimensions of the human experience.
 Scholars in this division of the College of Letters & Science focus on topics as varied as color perception, language acquisition, climate change, sexuality, social identity, markets and risk, wages and work, civil rights and political institutions, kinship and culture, international relations, epochal change, and child development.

-Students can choose any one of the following nine majors in the Division of Social Sciences to major in as part of the Dual Degree Program:
+Students can choose any one of the following eight majors in the Division of Social Sciences to major in as part of the Dual Degree Program:

 Undergraduate and Interdisciplinary Studies (UGIS)